5/7/2025

 Chief Financial Officer

-Yeah, I mean, what I would say, Matt, is that what we're experiencing right now is very abrupt, but we also, I think everyone hopes will be somewhat temporary, right?
-So, our momentum going into Q3 was very strong.
+Our momentum going into Q3 was very strong.
 We were basically on our projections for smaller biotech.
 We were on our projections and trajectory for China.
 And academic was holding up very, very well, as it had been consistently up until this last couple months.
 And then pharma was actually ahead of our expectations.
-So, it's really this temporary, I call it temporary jolt of uncertainty caused by proposed changes in policies and tariffs.
+So it's really this temporary, I call it temporary jolt of uncertainty that caused by proposed changes in policies and tariffs.
 And I think once that uncertainty is resolved and becomes more certain, almost regardless of what the outcome is, we will be extremely well positioned to basically resume the trajectory that we were on.
-Whether, you know, now is that a quarter out or six months out or a year out, hopefully we'll have more clarity in three months.
-But, you know, at some point the uncertainty becomes more certain.
+Now, is that a quarter out or six months out or a year out?
+Hopefully, we'll have more clarity in three months.
+But at some point, the uncertainty becomes more certain.

 speaker